 [Know your ingredients]

 Along with the last point, do not use an ingredient you are unfamiliar with (especially if you are serving guests).
-Last year, I distinctly remember having a dinner party for some of my friends.
-One of my favorite recipes is a delicious one-dish bake of chicken, bacon, potatoes, tomatoes, and onions.
-I've made this dish numerous times before with a mix of boneless chicken breast & thighs-- that particular day, Whole Foods was out of boneless chicken (Since I do not have a car, the only grocery store I am able to access is WF).
+Many many years ago, at the very beginning of my culinary journey, I distinctly remember having a dinner party for some of my friends.
+One of my favorite recipes was a delicious one-dish bake of chicken, bacon, potatoes, tomatoes, and onions.
+I've made this dish numerous times before with a mix of boneless chicken breast & thighs-- that particular day, the grocery store was out of boneless chicken.
 My only choice that day was bone-in chicken thigh pieces.
 I was in rush, so I bought a pack, rushed home, and cooked the recipe the way I always did.
-The only issue was that I've never cooked with bone-in chicken thighs before (I'm lazy, it's messy, and I don't like having to pick meat off the bone); little did I know that the cooking times are much longer for bone-in meat and that it takes much longer for the flavor to permeate through the meat.
+The only issue was that I've never cooked with bone-in chicken thighs before (this was very very early on in my cooking career).
 The result was an extremely underwhelming, under-seasoned main dish.
 (One person's was actually slightly pink in the center).
 Call me paranoid, but I still have nightmares about that day...
 Needless to say, I learned my lesson.
 So I repeat: know your ingredients.
 If you are not familiar with something, then look up tips on how to prepare the ingredient, cook it, etc!

 So my tip for you?
 Do not be afraid of using salt or spices!
 After all, recipes call for spices and seasonings for a reason.
 They add a depth of flavor and a kick to the dish!
 So season wisely but liberally.